Select a program of interest and we’ll connect you with trade schools that match your goals.

 Clinical rotations are where you’ll apply these skills directly with patients under supervision.

 Tuition varies by school and program length.
 Wisconsin technical colleges tend to have lower in-state tuition rates.
-Many offer financial aid, payment plans, or even employer-sponsored tuition assistance for healthcare roles.
+Many offer payment options, payment plans, or even employer-sponsored tuition assistance for healthcare roles.

 According to the U.S. Bureau of Labor Statistics1, jobs for nursing assistants and similar patient care roles are expected to grow steadily as the population ages and healthcare demand increases.
 PCTs with multiple skill certifications (like CNA, EKG, and phlebotomy) are more likely to have better job opportunities in competitive markets.